adriancostin6/random/README.md

 # random

-Various programs and scripts, written to solve certain issues I had at the time, or simply to solve certain problems for fun.
+Programs and scripts written in different languages.
+At the time, I may have wrote them to solve a certain issue, automate something, or simply for fun.

-Feel free to use any of the code provided in this repository.
+Feel free to use any of the code provided in this repository if you can find any use for it.